-Contemporary research has confirmed our suspicions by suggesting that museum collections have restorative and therapeutic qualities, enhancing people’s mental and physical wellbeing.
+The Beaney is a therapeutic museum that can help improve your health and wellbeing.
+Contemporary research has confirmed that museum collections have restorative and therapeutic qualities, enhancing people’s mental and physical wellbeing.
 With this in mind, The Beaney has developed an award-winning health and wellbeing programme, which uses its unique building and collections to create a ‘tonic’ to enhance a visitor’s experience.

-This innovative programme has led to The Beaney becoming a pioneering happiness hub within the district.
-Joining a community of UK museums, The Beaney is part of the Happy Museum, a national initiative funded by Arts Council and The Paul Hamlyn Foundation, who are committed to supporting wellbeing and a sustainable society.
+- Happy Museums – The Beaney is part of the Happy Museum Project, a national initiative funded by Arts Council and The Paul Hamlyn Foundation, committed to supporting wellbeing and a sustainable society.